-Much of the theme of the following post was swiped, and I’m not ashamed to admit it.
-It was a theme written by kettlebell instructor extrodinaire, Geoff Neupert, in his blog and directed towards those seeking to improve their physical fitness… As I read it nearly 2 years ago, I remember thinking how EXACTLY this applied to success in practice… so here it is.
+Much of the theme in this post was borrowed, and I’m not ashamed to admit it.
+It was an article written by kettlebell instructor extrodinaire, Geoff Neupert, directed towards those seeking to improve their physical fitness… As I read it nearly 2 years ago, I remember thinking how EXACTLY this applied to success in practice… so here it is.
 Enjoy.
-More importantly, learn… — Dr. James Saeli
+More importantly, learn…

 SOME OBSERVATIONS THAT APPLY SPECIFICALLY TO YOU, whether you know it or not.